Basset Fauve de Bretagne | Pictures, Traits & Facts

 Temperament & Intelligence of the Basset Fauve de Bretagne 🧠

-The Basset Fauve de Bretagne is a focused hunter that is relentless once it obtains a scent.
-It’s also friendly and a natural companion for children because it’s not too large that it frightens children or knocks them over, but not so small it can be injured.
+The Basset Fauve de Bretagne is a focused, relentless hunter once they obtain a scent.
+They’re also friendly and a natural companion for children because they’re not so large that they frighten or knock them over but not so small they can be injured.

-The Basset Fauve de Bretagne is also very intelligent and can learn new tricks very quickly, and are good at getting what they want, but many owners mention that they are challenging to housebreak.
-It can become stubborn at times, or even run off it picks up a scent.
+The Basset Fauve de Bretagne is also very intelligent, can learn new tricks very quickly, and are good at getting what they want, but many owners mention that they are challenging to housebreak.
+They can be stubborn at times or even run off when they pick up a scent.

 Are These Dogs Good for Families? 🏡

-The Basset Fauve de Bretagne is very friendly and curious, so they make great family pets.
-They like to play with children and will watch over the house in the evening when everyone is asleep.
-You can train them to get the newspaper, and slippers, so they are also good companions for the elderly, and they only bark when there is an intruder in the yard so they won’t bother the neighbors.
+The Basset Fauve de Bretagne is very friendly and curious, and they make great family pets.
+They like to play with children and watch over the house in the evening when everyone is asleep.
+You can train them to get the newspaper and slippers, so they are also good companions for the elderly, and they only bark when there is an intruder in the yard so they won’t bother the neighbors.

 Does This Breed Get Along with Other Pets? 🐶 😽

-The Basset Fauve de Bretagne hunts small animals, so you will need to socialize them at a young age to prevent them from chasing your other pets.
+The Basset Fauve de Bretagne hunts small animals, so you must socialize them at a young age to prevent them from chasing your other pets.
 After they are properly socialized, they get along very well with other pets, and there is no cause for concern.
-They may occasionally chase your cats around, but it’s purely for fun and they won’t harm them.
+They may occasionally chase your cats around, but it’s purely for fun, and they won’t harm them.

 Here are some things every Basset Fauve de Bretagne owner should consider.